lucylow/Starfish/README.md

 ---
 ### Problem  &#x1F49C;

-Quality data is an asset for data scientists and researchers.
 There is a problem with the distribution and consumption of data for AI specialists, data scientists, big data engineers, and buisness intelligence professionals.
+There is a need for high quality data in research.
+Most companies have tremendous amounts of data, but have difficulty exploiting it.
+Conversely, many others are starving for data, particularly in AI.
+Starfish allows data providers to share data, while maintaining control and having transparency.

 ### Solution: Starfish Decentralized Data Marketplace &#x1F49C;

 The Proof of Concept (PoC) Decentralized Data Marketplace.
 A data exchange that inventivies publishing data for training artificial intelligence models.
+The primary users of the Starfish marketplace are those who benefit from quality data:
 Help grow the decentralized data ecosystem by allowing users to explore, download, and publish open data sets.

+Built on top of the Ocean Protocol.
+Starfish helps to unlock data, particularly for AI.
+It is designed for scale and uses blockchain technology that allows data to be shared and sold in a safe, secure and transparent manner.
+Data owners cannot be locked-in to any single marketplace.
+The data owner controls each dataset.
 Implementation of the paper ["A Decentralized Data Exchance Protocol to Unlock Data for Artifical Intelligence"](https://oceanprotocol.com/marketplace-framework.pdf).

 * Development of data trusts, to improve trust and ease around sharing data
 * Making research data machine more readable
 * Supporting text and data mining as standards and essential tool for research

----
-### Judging Criteria &#x1F49C;

-Solving the technical challenge

-Large Scale Adoptoion
-* High potential project

-Sustainability
-* Can this solution be financially sustainable?
-Has the team thought through how to best reach & engage target users?

-Effectiveness
-* How effective is this solution in meeting the target user’s needs?
-* Does this solution adequately address the problem or opportunity identified?

-### Business

 ---